lasellers/eve-materials-lookup/README.md

      are taking place.
     * Will do a code cleanup for next version if all seems stable.
     * Todo Replace all magic numbers from CSVs
 * v1.4 Add routing for "Resources", "Yields" and "Suggestions".
-Optimize more.
+Optimize more -- the restructure and addition of several new sections has thrown off the speed of the app.

 ## Project setup
 ```